Aggressor/Bomb Threat

 What to do when an imminent threat to life is encountered on campus.

-The information below describes essential procedures and guidelines for responding to active shooter and bomb threat situations.
+The information below describes essential procedures and guidelines for responding to aggressor or bomb threat situations.
 Understanding and preparing for these emergencies is crucial for ensuring your safety and the safety of others around you.
 Here, you will find resources and actionable steps to take if you ever encounter such critical scenarios.
 Familiarize yourself with these protocols to help maintain safety during these potentially life-threatening events.

-If you are in a situation where someone enters the area and starts shooting or if you hear shooting, remember: AVOID-DENY-DEFEND.
+If you are in a situation where an aggressor threatens injury, harm, or the lives or yourself or the people around you, remember: AVOID-DENY-DEFEND.
 These types of incidents are unpredictable.
 The following guidelines are based on past experiences.
 You may have to alter some of these suggestions, depending on the situation.

-During an act of violence (robbery, hostage situation, workplace violence, active shooter, etc.):
+During an act of violence (robbery, hostage situation, workplace violence, aggressor, etc.):

 AVOID starts with your state of mind.